jbock-java/zerobuilder/README.md

 * <https://github.com/h908714124/auto-builder> for auto-value users

 If you are interested in the telescoping pattern that's generated via `@Builder`:
-There's no replacement for that yet.
+There's no replacement yet, but there's some [work in progress](https://github.com/h908714124/crate).